 What is the easiest way to keep your outfits looking amazing during the entire pageant?
 Take the time to prepare and organize your wardrobe.
 Before the pageant starts select your outfits – don’t forget the shoes and accessories.
-Then, photograph them so you can remember exactly what you’re wearing for each event or competition Put them into your pageant notebook for reference during the competition weekend.
+Then, photograph them so you can remember exactly what you’re wearing for each event or competition Put them into your pageant binder for reference during the competition weekend.
 When you're settling into your pageant hotel room, set up your competition wardrobe in the order in which you'll wear the items.
 Say goodbye to day of wardrobe jitters!

 37. Invest in alterations